Property (T) and Poincar\'e duality in dimension three: Hyperbolicity and expansion

-\begin{proof} Fix a vertex $x$ on $g$ and let $B$ be the radius $R$ cellular neighborhood of $x$; note that this is contained in $T$.
-Let $u$ and $v$ be the starting and endpoints of $g\cap B.$ Denote by $g[u,v]$ the subsegment of $g$ in $B$ running from $u$ to $v$.
-Note that this is a geodesic segment in the 1-skeleton.

-By hypothesis, the part of $\d A$ supported on $g[u,v]$ is exactly $mg[u,v].$ Denote by $A|_B$ the restriction of the chain $A$ to $B.$ Consider the part of the 1-chain $\d A|_B$ supported on $\d B$; call this 1-chain $\tau$.
-After choosing a gluing for incident edges in $\tau$, this is a union of paths $c_k$ joining $u $ and $v$, possibly along with additional loops that we can ignore.
-Observe that from which it follows that After possibly modifying the gluing, we can therefore assume that there are at least $|m|$ paths $c_k$.
+\begin{proof} By Lemma \ref{lem:component}, the intersection $g|_\cB$ consists of a single arc with distinct endpoints.
+Let $u$ and $v$ be the starting and endpoints of $g|_\cB$.
+Observe that $\d c = -\d mg|_\cB = m(u-v).$ Because $c$ is an integral 1-chain, after choosing a gluing for incident edges in $c$, it is a union of at least $|m|$ paths $\{c_k\}$ joining $u $ and $v$, possibly along with additional loops that we can ignore.
+Furthermore, note that the gluing construction implies $\sum \len(c_k)\leq ||c||$.